Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The ride today is mostly on unpaved well packed terrain, ideal for E-bikes and hybrid bikes.
+The ride today is mostly on unpaved well packed terrain, ideal for E-bikes and road bikes.
 Roseg Valley ride is on a well-worn, there-and-back unpaved path.
 The first 4 miles to the lodge are uphill, and consequently the 4 miles back are downhill.
 The 5 mile ride to St. Moritz follows an undulating terrain, initially unpaved and in the forest, then on a large paved road till the town of St. Moritz and along its lakeshores.
 All together a memorable ride!

 Cumulative Distance Range: 20 km (13 miles)